Question: What could be asked of me during this process?

 Different employers have different expectations.
 However, from the time of deciding to apply until the shortlisting, the most expected of a person is usually:

 - You provide a resume as your expression of interest.
 After we review resumes, we invite some people to step 2.

 - We invite selected people to provide a written 2-page response to questions we supply.
-This invitation would usually follow within 24-48 hours of receiving your resume.
+This invitation would usually follow within one to 3 days of receiving your resume.
 Your written response (with the resume) is presented to the employer if/when we reach shortlisting.

 - We also invite selected people to engage in a one-to-one Zoom video discussion with Trak Search.
 This conversation can take from 20 to 50 minutes.

-- Typically (but not always) we present a work-based and a faith-based reference at shortlisting.
+- Typically (but not always) we present two references at shortlisting.
 You could therefore be asked to provide written consent allowing us to speak to your nominated referees.
-(We do not present references at shortlisting if there is an unusually high number of ‘Zoom conversations’ and/or there is limited time available between applications closing and the shortlisting date.)

 Question: Why do you only require a resume at step one?
 Why can’t I demonstrate my alignment to the selection criteria?

 We acknowledge that ‘experience’ is only one dimension of any application.
-However, a review of the resume allows us to make an initial appraisal of a person’s ‘platform’ of experience compared to (a) the client’s selection criteria; and, importantly, (b) other applications.
+However, a review of the resume allows us to make an initial objective appraisal of a person’s ‘platform’ of experience compared to (a) the client’s selection criteria; and (b) other applications.

 It would be easy for us to ask everyone for more than a resume.
 The intention however is to provide a level of comfort to a person that their application has some likelihood of success before they are encouraged to invest more time and energy into a recruitment project.